Sports boats set out on a voyage to electrify the waters in the same way Tesla electrified the roads

 Compared to electric cars, the market for electric boats is a drop in the bucket.
 Worldwide sales of electric boats stood at just $5 billion in 2021, and even with steady double-digit annual growth, are only projected to reach roughly $17 billion by 2031, according to Allied Market Research.
 In contrast, global sales of electric automobiles surpassed $250 billion last year.

-Lee is trying to steer Arc Boats in the same direction that Tesla followed after barely making a dent in the auto market during its formative years making electric cars.
+Lee is trying to steer Arc Boats in the same direction that Tesla followed after barely making a dent in the auto market during its formative years.
 Just like Tesla's vehicles, the Arc Sport will be equipped with a variety of technology that will make the boat akin to a floating computer.

 The Arc Sport's hefty price tag is also an echo of the Tesla Roadster, which sold for $80,000 to $125,000.
 Now Tesla sells sedans in the $40,000 range, with ambitions to lower the price even more.